5 Reasons Accepting Out-of-Pocket Car Damage Payments Can Backfire

 Q: What are out-of-pocket car damage payments?

 A: Out-of-pocket car damage payments occur when a driver chooses to pay for damages directly rather than filing an insurance claim.
-This method can seem cheaper initially, but it can lead to complications and potential financial pitfalls in the future.
+This method can seem cheaper initially, but it can lead to complications and potential financial pitfalls.